|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Justin Taylan 2003

-5° 16' 0S Long 145° 46' 0E Oro Bay is located on the north coast of New Guinea to the south of Buna.
+Lat 5° 16' 0S Long 145° 46' 0E Oro Bay is located on the north coast of New Guinea.
+To the north is Buna.
 To the southeast is Cape Sinclair and Harvey Bay.

 Japanese missions against Oro Bay

 US Army Base B (Oro Bay)

 After the battle, it was further developed by the U.S. Army into a major base area.
 Designated "Base B" by the US Army Letter Base designation.

 During 1943, the facilities were expanded to include Liberty Ship Wharves on the south side of Oro Bay, plus an engineering depot at the center of the bay.
 On the northern side was a headquarters, fuel jetty and bulk petroleum storage.
 Further inland was a hospital and radio transmitter.
 Later, the area was developed further, including a detention center at Oro Bay to rehabilitating soldiers back into combat.